arunsupe/ublock-filters/Readme.md

 *##div:has(> a:has-text(/Hollywood|Celebrity/i))
 ```
 To add custom filters: `uBlock settings -> My filters -> (Paste the filters) -> Apply changes -> Reload page`

+Note: Even one wayward rule can hurt overall performance.
+Please test the rules carefully, and convince yourself the tradeoff is worth it, before using them.

 ## Contributing:
 All contributions are welcome!
 This list is constantly evolving, and your feedback or additional filters are highly encouraged.
 Here's how you can get involved: